 Each MPA student will be required to complete 9 elective credits which may be chosen from Healthcare Administration & Planning certificate courses, Nonprofit Management certificate courses or general MPA elective courses.
+Elective choices must be discussed with the advisor.

-MAJOR: PROFESSIONAL STUDIES

-DEGREE: MASTER OF PROFESSIONALSTUDIES (MPS)
+MAJOR: PROFESSIONAL STUDIES DEGREE: MASTER OF PROFESSIONAL STUDIES (MPS) CONCENTRATIONS: